*This* Is Why Cops Should Open Fire on Drivers Who Try to Run...

 I will maybe just ask this one question, which really goes to this issue of what happens if we don't have healthcare coverage for everyone.
 Because one of the arguments that I hear is somehow that the ACA made healthcare more expensive.
 And maybe you could comment on the value of having more people covered, or, in the optimal world, everybody covered, you know, people would have to opt out of coverage, let's say, but what is the value in terms of not only healthcare for people who need it, but also in terms of the expense of our healthcare system.

 The concept is a fundamental one in basic economics.
-A program like the ACA increases the demand for healthcare dramatically without increasing the supply.
+A program like the ACA dramatically increases demand for healthcare without increasing supply.
 This pushes the demand curve upward, driving prices higher.
 And because the ACA does little to expand the actual supply of healthcare, it offered no meaningful counterbalance to the surge in demand.
-Millions flooded into the program, but other factors necessary to ensure increased supply and lowered prices, like training doctors, building facilities, and expanding equipment, take years.
+Millions flooded into the program, but other factors necessary to ensure increased supply and lower prices, such as training doctors, building facilities, and expanding equipment, take years.
 Supply was never the central focus of Obamacare.

 Advertisement

 The result is predictable: to keep the system from collapsing under strain, premiums have to rise.
 As Rep. Hassan put it, “in the optimal world, everybody [is] covered.”
-Unfortunately, as it stands now, the ACA has done little more than stretch our healthcare system even thinner than it was before.
+Unfortunately, as it stands, the ACA has done little more than stretch our healthcare system even thinner than before.

 It would serve Congressional Democrats well to understand that policy does more than its intended outcome.
 And the ends rarely justify the means.
 Just remember, the road to hell is generally paved with good intentions.